illumos/ipd/ipd/0002/README.md

 smatch can also be used in a looser analysis sense, for investigating properties of the source.
 For example, it's possible to use smatch for tainting data.

-We could gradually enable more smatch across the source base.
+We could and should gradually enable more smatch across the source base.